Skip to content

 This is fine for regular baths and will usually enhance your experience, but they are completely unsuited for a rigorous jet system, which may send bubbles overflowing over the side.

-What products can you use in whirlpool baths?
+What products can you use in a whirlpool bath?

 Go Back